 - Obvious Beta: Of all the many first-person survival games being sold for real cash under Steam's Early Access program, The Dead Linger is the one that's most in the very earliest phases of development.
-There's only one character model for the zombies, assets such as graphics, textures, and animations are extremely crude and in many cases seem to be placeholders, and overall it very much feels like a very early Alpha build.
-That said, the development team have promised regular updates.
+There's very little to do at the moment, though the developers have a huge list of planned features, and have switched to faster, more focused build cycles.

 - The Virus: The HNZ virus can be spread through bodily fluids and even simple physical contact and turns human beings into zombies, suffering from necrosis and severely reduced intelligence.
 Freshly converted zombies are still pretty vital and fast (that's why they're commonly called "runners" by players) but their speed decreases the longer they "live".

 - Wide-Open Sandbox: And how wide!
 The map is procedurally generated, resulting in a world that spans about 25,000 kilometers (~ 15,534 miles) and is different every time you load a new map.
 In this world, you can slaughter zombies (duh!), gather resources, enter every door and window you see, hack down trees and even telephone masts and use the wood to barricade these doors and windows (or even build your own makeshift hut!).
 Later updates promise things like the crafting of new tools and weapons, the possibility of hunting animals and roasting them above the campfire, the opportunity to find, commandeer and fortify several vehicles from bikes and cars to busses and houseboats to use as your own mobile base, picking locks, leveling up your character...